 The end line to this stanza might be seen as the turning point of the poem.
 Up until this point, the narrative could be described as having a fearful undertone.
 But here we see them relinquishing this fear and this is attributed to the actions of the nurses.
 In my opinion, whilst the poet claims to have had an epiphany of sorts at this point this isn’t reflected in the tone of the poem which doesn’t appear to alter.
 Also interesting is the fact that this is the first point in the poem that the narrator refers to themselves.
 Note the use of the pronoun “my”.
 Can we assume then that this line is deeply personal?

 That you can meet us in our own distress.

 What is most interesting in the last stanza is the narrator almost seems to draw themselves away from their own opinion by adopting the “royal we”.
 Perhaps they are ashamed of the way society views illness.
 The use of the word embarrassment supports this thesis.
 It strikes me that this last stanza has an element of confession in it.
 However, In the last two lines, it returns to the underlying theme: Praising the work that nurses do.

 About Elizabeth Jennings

 Elizabeth Jennings was an English poet.
 Born in Boston she moved to Oxford at a young age and lived there for the rest of her life.
-Jennings is known as a traditionalist when it comes to her poetry she favours older styles rather than being innovative, favouring in particular lyric poetry.
+Jennings is known as a traditionalist when it comes to her poetry she favors older styles rather than being innovative, favoring in particular lyric poetry.
 She was a member of a group of poets that called themselves “the movement”.
-She produced a wealth of material during her career, which spanned roughly forty eight years.
+She produced a wealth of material during her career, which spanned roughly forty-eight years.
 In that time she produced no less than thirty poetry collections.
-Amongst her many honours is being awarded a CBE.
+Amongst her many honors is being awarded a CBE.